typedb/typedb/docs/pages/documentation/3-querying-with-graql/compute-queries.md

 ### Sum

-Computes the sum of a given resource, similar to [mean](#mean).
+Computes the sum of a given attribute, similar to [mean](#mean).

 ```
 compute sum of age in person;
 ```

-{% include warning.html content="When an instance has two resources of the same type attached, or two resources specified as arguments to the algorithm, statistics will include this by assuming there were two instances each with a single resource." %}
+{% include warning.html content="When an instance has two resources of the same type attached, or two resources specified as arguments to the algorithm, statistics will include this by assuming there were two instances each with a single attribute." %}

 ## Available Graph Algorithms